 It may sound hokey, but a lot of rational medical doctors swear by the pain-relieving properties of yoga and/or meditation.

 For a start, yoga can help to correct the posture and align the skeleton, as well as strengthening important structural muscles.
-This alone can help to alleviate a lot of musco-skeletal pain.
+This alone can help to alleviate a lot of Musco-skeletal pain.

 However, it goes deeper than this.
 Yoga and meditation are great for stress.
 Stress is associated in many ways with pain – researchers think that cortisol can enhance the experience of pain, and even provoke new pain in certain cases.
 The more relaxed you are, the less pain you’ll feel.

 Practising meditation can also give you a degree of control over your pain.
 We now know that a lot of pain is located in the brain.
 It’s experienced emotionally, rather than physically.
 It’s a confusing situation, which neurologists don’t entirely understand – but a lot of physical pain is, quite literally, ‘all in your head’.
 This doesn’t mean that your experience of pain is your own fault – far from it!
 But it does mean that focusing techniques like meditation can help you to lessen your experience of pain.
-Studies have found that people with chronically painful conditions who meditate regularly experience greater quality of life, and report lower levels of pain than those who do not.
+Studies have found that people with chronically painful conditions who meditate regularly experience a greater quality of life and report lower levels of pain than those who do not.
 However it is that this occurs (and scientists still don’t really know how it works), it’s definitely something which has helped a lot of people, without the need for opioid medications.
-Plus, it could really improve your mental health into the bargain – win win!
+Plus, it could really improve your mental health into the bargain – win-win!